tylerlaws0n/tylerlaws0n.github.io/src/content/blog/component-libraries.md

 **For Components:** We take the head off so that we can style to our design system and write our own API for how to develop with our components.

-**For CMS's:** Take the content out of the code for customizing content asynchronously from your development work.
+**For CMSs:** Take the content out of the code for customizing content asynchronously from your development work.

 ### Enter shadcn/ui